 Transverse Myelitis ("TM") is a neurological disorder caused by inflammation of the spinal cord resulting from damage to nerve cells in a certain area.
 It is characterized by signs of neurologic dysfunction in motor and sensory tracts on either side of the spinal cord.
 The involvement of motor and sensory control pathways frequently produce altered sensation, weakness and sometimes urinary or bowel dysfunction.
-TM is an unbiased condition, affecting all age groups from young children to the elderly, regardless of family history, gender or race.
+TM is an unbiased condition and immune response, affecting all age groups from young children to the elderly, regardless of family history, gender or race.
 The term “transverse” indicates dysfunction across the entire spinal cord, however this term can be misleading.
 There is not always damage across the whole cord.
 Even a pinpoint area of inflammation can result in asymmetric spinal cord dysfunction below the level affected, while functioning above that level remains normal.
 As such, the medical community often uses the single term “myelitis” to describe the condition.

 There are four (4) ‘classic’ symptoms of TM, which can show up in as little as a few hours or days, or gradually over the course of a few weeks:

 - Weakness in the upper and lower extremities;

 - Sensory problems such as numbness or tingling (pins-and-needles);

 - General pain and discomfort (lower back);

 The bodily distribution of these symptoms can be either symmetric or asymmetric, affecting one (1) or both legs and arms.
 60% of TM cases have unknown causes despite the presence of inflammatory evidence.
 However, the remaining 40% of cases are caused by three things: autoimmune disorders, infections and vaccines.

 - Fungal (aspergillus, blastomyces, coccidioides and cryptococcus)